 The health and well-being of all Kentuckians is everyone’s shared priority.
-At Serve Kentucky, we are working on a list of volunteer needs in response to the COVID-19 crisis.
-Serve Kentucky works to help citizens of the Commonwealth help their neighbor in need while complying with evolving guidelines for health and safety.
+At Serve Kentucky, we are providing listings of volunteer needs in response to the COVID-19 crisis, supporting efforts to feed students and seniors, providing alternative service activities for AmeriCorps members, offering support to program staff, encouraging citizens to follow state guidelines through social media, and providing training in a virtual environment.
+Serve Kentucky is working to help citizens of the Commonwealth help their neighbors in need while complying with evolving guidelines for health and safety.

 Take precautions when volunteering.
 We are grateful that individuals want to volunteer in this time of need; however, personal health and safety are always of primary importance.
 If you are feeling ill or exhibiting symptoms, please consider ways to volunteer virtually or by phone to limit the potential for viral transmission.